Qibya: British Mandate period

 In the 1945 statistics, the population of Qibya was 1,250, all Muslims, who owned 16,504 dunams of land according to an official land and population survey.
 4,788 dunams were used for cereals, while 32 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Qibya came under Jordanian rule.

 Massacre

-In October 1953 Qibya was the target of an Israeli raid known as the Qibya massacre by Unit 101 commanded by Ariel Sharon which resulted in the death of 67 or 69 unarmed civilians and large-scale destruction of the village.
+In October 1953 Qibya was the target of an Israeli raid known as the Qibya massacre by Unit 101 commanded by a young Ariel Sharon which resulted in the death of 67 or 69 unarmed civilians and large-scale destruction of the village.
 On October 18, 1953, the U.S. State Department issued a bulletin expressing its "deepest sympathy for the families of those who lost their lives" in Qibya as well as the conviction that those responsible "should be brought to account and that effective measures should be taken to prevent such incidents in the future."
 The United States temporarily suspended economic aid to Israel.

 The Jordanian census of 1961 found 1,635 inhabitants in Qibya.